vmware/vic/doc/user_doc/vic_admin/ts_delete_inspect_error.md

 # Deleting or Inspecting a VCH Fails with a Resource Pool Error #

-When you use `vic-machine delete` or `vic-machine inspect` to delete or inspect a virtual container host and you specify the address of an ESXi host in the `target` option, the operation fails with a resource pool creation error.
+When you use `vic-machine delete` or `vic-machine inspect` to delete or inspect a virtual container host and you specify the address of an ESXi host in the `target` option, the operation fails with a resource pool  error.

 ## Problem ##
 Deleting or inspecting a virtual container host fails with the error message: